OxCGRT/covid-policy-scratchpad/risk_of_openness_index/writeup.md

 Note also that by definition, a 'Risk of Openness' is undefined until a country observes any cases and implements containment policies.
 Therefore, the RoOI Index timeseries for a country only starts when its confirmed cases count exceeds 0, until which it is defined as `NA`.

 Additionally, since the testing and mobility data dependencies themselves often have gaps (eg. no testing or mobility data on certain dates), there are measures taken to impute missing values with best approximations.
-See Technical Appendix A in the working paper for more details on this.
+See [methodology documentation](./methodology.md) for the latest calculation on `NA` handling or Technical Appendix A in the working paper for more details on this.

 ## Visualising the Risk of Openness Index

 A key objective of the Risk of Openness Index is to observe the stances in policy when faced with a certain ordinal risk measure, and the evolution of this stance over time compared to the evolution of the risk measure.
 We use the Stringency Index to map government containtment policy, although other [OxCGRT Indices](https://github.com/OxCGRT/covid-policy-tracker#policy-indices) could be appropriate based on the context of the response being observed.

 Through RoOI visualisations, we hope to interpret two main facets of information:
-* Where are countries placed at present with regard to relaxing Stringency restrictions and the risk they face in doing so?
+* Where are countries placed **at present** with regard to relaxing Stringency restrictions and the risk they face in doing so?
-* How have countries evolved their Stringency restrictions in the past given the contemporaneous risk observed?
+* How have countries evolved their Stringency restrictions **in the past** given the contemporaneous risk observed?

 To address the first concern, we produce a line of plots that reflect the scenario in the countries at present.
 A second set of figures casts a retrospective lens on the evolution of this index over time.